inkurey-22/slippi-rpc/README.md

 ```
 npm start
 ```

+Or just use the Windows binary given in the releases

 Ensure that you have the Slippi Dolphin emulator running and connected to the Slippi client for the Discord Rich Presence to update correctly.